-I do have to create several PDF documents each month and have been using one of the numerous online converters for this task since now.
+I do have to create several PDF documents each month and have used one of the numerous online converters for this task since now.
 I did not like the fact that I had to upload my files to another website but that was the only working solution so far.

 This has changed with the Microsoft Office add-in which adds the option to save documents as PDF right in Word and Excel.
 The download is only available to genuine Office 2007 users and Microsoft is performing a check before the download.